 In 1889 the Village of Jefferson was annexed into the city of Chicago.
 Its borders were Devon Avenue on the north, Harlem Avenue on the west, Western Avenue to the east, and North Avenue to the south.
 It was Chicago's largest single annexation, adding 125 square miles of property and 225,000 additional people.

 By the year of annexation, Jefferson had become active and prosperous.
-The Jefferson settlement was linked to the city of Chicago by the Milwaukee and Elston Plank Roads, both of which had been in operation since the 1850’s.
-These roads had initially been Native American Trails, and they were later called the “Upper” (Milwaukee) and “Lower” (Elston) roads.
+The Jefferson settlement was linked to the city of Chicago by the Milwaukee and Elston Plank Roads, both of which had been in operation since the 1850s.
+These roads had initially been Indian Trails, and they were later called the “Upper” (Milwaukee) and “Lower” (Elston) roads.
 Elston got its name from Dan Elston, a former alderman and bricklayer who graded, maintained, and principally used the road.
-Both Milwaukee and Elston became toll roads owned by Amos Snell, and they operated until the annexation.
-At that time, citizens destroyed the tollgates by fire in protest of having to pay the tolls and indignation over the extreme increase in traffic.
+Both Milwaukee and Elston became toll roads owned by Amos Snell, and they operated until the annexation (tolls were necessary on planked roads to cover the costs of repair and maintenance).
+At that time, citizens burned down the toll gates in protest of first, having to pay the tolls and indignation over the extreme increase in traffic.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.